gear-foundation/gear-wiki/docs/examples/lottery.md

 ```
 where:

-`lottery_state` - Lottery state: Start Time, End time of the lottery
+`lottery_state` - Game state: Start Time, End time of the game

-`lottery_owner` - The address of the lottery owner who initialized the contract
+`lottery_owner` - The address of the game owner who initialized the contract

 `token_address` - address of the token contract

-`players` - 'map' of the lottery players
+`players` - 'map' of the game players

-`lottery_history` - 'map'  of the lottery winners
+`lottery_history` - 'map' of the game winners

-`lottery_id` – current lottery id
+`lottery_id` – current game id

-`lottery_balance` - the total amount of bets in the lottery
+`lottery_balance` - the total amount of bets in the game

 The `LotteryState` struct: